engjellkras/Should-Tero-Wear-A-Helmet-new/README.md

 <p> For further projects would drawing simple data flow diagrams be enough for valuation?</p>

 ### 4. Darknet Diaries Podcast EP.
 154: Hijacked Line:
-- The podcasters had a hacker on the podcast named Connor Freeman and they talked to him about how they did everything why.
+- The podcasters had a hacker on the podcast named Connor Freeman and they talked to him about his engagment in scamming an hacking.
+Some noteable hacks were him being involved in cryptoscams and etc. Everything started from minecraft when he was only 11 years old and met a griefer there who took hold of a server and deleted everything.
 - Their main targtes were SMS-based 2FA codes for banks, crypto, wallets and emails.
-- I liked the episode because it highlighted the need for better authentication methods.
+He was involved in very big cases one which would have led him to get maximun sentece in jail.

 ## Question?
 <p>If SMS based 2FA is still extremely vulnerable, why continue using them in places that hold a lot of personal information such as banks and big companies.</p>